thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 _Caveat: I'm still learning this, and certain aspects are still a little foggy for me, especially beta, alpha and eta reductions.
 My goal with these posts is to share what I've learned, and I may have some stuff wrong.
-One of my hopes is to grow in my understanding by putting this out there_
+One of my hopes is to grow in my understanding by putting this out_

 ##λ What?